Paniz-Peiravani/Reverse-Engineering/README.md

 - **Examples and Exercises**: The document includes practical examples and exercises to illustrate the reverse engineering process for both R-type and I-type instructions.
 These examples will help you gain a hands-on understanding of these concepts.

 - **Green Sheet Overview**: An overview of the MIPS "Green Sheet" and its relevance in the context of reverse engineering.

-- **References**: Additional resources and references for further exploration.